 Email articles to email@example.com, formatted in Microsoft Word.
 If you do not have email access, please send your submission by snail mail to our address, care of the managing editor.

 Guidelines for Photographs

 Even if all you have is an interesting photo, please send it to us for consideration.
-Photographs and other graphics capture the reader’s interest, and also are effective tools for telling or enhancing a story.
+Photographs and other graphics, such as illustrations or infographics, capture the reader’s interest and are effective tools for telling or enhancing a story.
 Photographs submitted with feature or news items greatly increase the odds of those items being published.

 Submitting Digital Images

 Whether submitting images for news items or for a feature article, we prefer to get them digitally if possible.
 Photographs must each be submitted as individual files.
 Photographs must not be embedded in a Word document, PowerPoint slide or other document of any kind.

 For digital photos, we need the highest resolution photos you can provide—preferably 300 dpi or greater.
 If the photos were shot digitally, please send them exactly as they are.
 Do not attempt to adjust the image size, quality or color.
 Photos preferably should be in either .jpg or .tif format.

 Photos may be submitted via email.
 Each photo must be attached to an email as an individual attachment.
 Generally our mailboxes will accept email messages up to 5mb in size, so depending on the file sizes and the number of images, you may need to send multiple emails.
 If the size of your digital photos are especially large, please send them on disk via UPS, FedEx or a similar carrier.

 Submitting Hard Copy Images